OU in Arezzo

 Arezzo, Italy (Outgoing Program)

 |Click here to view|

 |Minimum GPA:||2.0||Non-English Language Learning Option(s):||Italian|

 Arezzo Program Highlights:

-- Academics: You will be taking OU courses taught by OU professors at OU's campus in Arezzo.
+- Academics: OUA students will take OU courses taught by OU professors at OU's Italian Study Center in Arezzo.

-- Cost: A semester in Arezzo is comparable to one at OU.
+- Cost: A semester in Arezzo is comparable to one at OU’s Norman campus.

 - Passport (valid through six months after return from study abroad)